 Retirement is one of the major end goals for many of us.
 After putting in a few decades of hard work we hope to be able to break free from the daily grind and do what really makes us happy.
 That could be starting a new career, traveling the world, or simply enjoying a slower paced lifestyle.
 Whatever your idea of retirement is, there are plenty of roadblocks standing in your way.

-In a perfect world you will have enough money set aside so that come retirement day you have absolutely nothing to worry about.
-You’re free to carry out your plans without the added stress of wondering whether or not you’ll have enough money to pay the bills.
+In a perfect world you will have enough money set aside so that come retirement day you have absolutely nothing to worry about since you have have figured out how much to save for retirement.
+In the most perfect of worlds you are saving too much for retirement.
+You’re free to carry out your plans without the added stress of wondering whether or not you’ll have enough money to pay the bills, or uttering the words “I am broke” or “I can’t pay my bills” in retirement.
 Unfortunately, most people don’t have this luxury.
 Instead, they come to the realization that they can’t afford to retire and end up spending the later years in their life unhappy because they have to either keep working or simply don’t have enough money to do any of the things they had hoped.
 Here are five reasons most people will retire broke and unhappy.

 1. Not Saving Enough

 Not saving enough has to top the list because let’s face it, not having enough money in retirement is the biggest problem.
 How much money do you really need to have saved up by retirement to fund your dreams?
 Well, according to a recent poll I took on the site most people feel they need between 1 and 3 million dollars saved by retirement.
 So, ask yourself where you stand.
+Do you need to figure out how to become a millionaire?
 Are you on track?
 Do you have some catching up to do?
 Or do you feel there’s just no possible way to save up enough money by retirement?
 Even if you are behind in savings that doesn’t mean you should give up.
 You still have many years ahead of you to make a difference, and every little bit counts.
 One thing is for certain, and it’s that not having enough money saved for retirement will have a negative impact on your lifestyle down the road.

 If you don’t have enough saved up for retirement a few things are certain: